 The Importance of Temperature Control

-accuracy of the temperature inside the dehydrator at any one time will be determined by the design of the thermostat, the dehydrator type, and the air flow when it is operating under load.
-Some are more accurate than others but it is always worth having a thermometer to check what’s going on in the dehydrator if it is a particular concern.
-For the purposes of anyone following a raw foods lifestyle, the accuracy of temperature control can take on a lot of importance because most raw foodists are concerned with optimum nutrition and want to preserve heat sensitive nutrients and enzymes when they are using a dehydrator.
-All our dehydrators are chosen to be suitable for the raw and living food lifestyle.
+The accuracy of the temperature at any one time will be determined by the design of the thermostat, the dehydrator type, and the air flow when it is operating under load.
+Some are more accurate than others but it is always worth having a thermometer to check what’s going on in if it is a particular concern.
+For the purposes of anyone following a raw foods lifestyle, the accuracy of temperature control can take on a lot of importance because most raw foodists are concerned with optimum nutrition and want to preserve heat sensitive nutrients and enzymes.
+All our models are chosen to be suitable for the raw and living food lifestyle.

-A Note for Raw and Living Foods Enthusiasts on Dehydrator Temperatures and Nutrient Preservation
+A Note for Raw and Living Foods Enthusiasts on Temperatures and Nutrient Preservation

 Vertical or Horizontal Drying?